voxpupuli/puppet-proxysql/README.markdown

 For up to date details on external dependencies, please see the [metadata.json](https://github.com/voxpupuli/puppet-proxysql/blob/master/metadata.json) or for released versions, the [puppet forge page](https://forge.puppet.com/puppet/proxysql/dependencies).

+[puppet/selinux](https://forge.puppet.com/puppet/selinux) is an optional `soft` dependency and not even listed in the [metadata.json](https://github.com/voxpupuli/puppet-proxysql/blob/master/metadata.json).
+No Operating Systems *require* this module to be present, but if it is, it will be used to install SELinux rules that allow logrotate to work.
+See [manage\_selinux](#manage_selinux)

 ### Beginning with proxysql

 To install the ProxySQL software with all the default options: